quanvo87/Proxy2/README.md

   - Use Instruments for memory profiling

 - Concurrency:
-  - Wrote [GroupWork](https://github.com/quanvo87/GroupWork) to help with calling and waiting on multiple asynchronous tasks in a clean and easily debuggable way
+  - Wrote [GroupWork](https://github.com/quanvo87/GroupWork) to manage asynchronous tasks in a clean and easily debuggable way

 - Testing
   - Tests against development database using XCTest